 If you have granted your Healthcare Proxy the ability to make life and death decisions, much of this section will apply to them as well.

-When you are ready, you can make the important decision that it is time to stop or refuse new treatments for your condition and focus on making your end of life easier.
-This may include stopping other life-sustaining treatments, such as tube feeding or IVs if you are not able to eat or drink.
+When you are ready, you can make the important decision that it is time to stop or refuse new treatments for your condition and focus on making your end of life more comfortable.
+This may include stopping life-sustaining treatments, such as dialysis, tube feeding, or IVs if you are not able to eat or drink.

 There are many reasons you may feel your current care is no longer needed or wanted.
 The care may be: